Open for midyear intake.

 What will I study?

-Students will complete courses such as Critical Literacy, Introductory Computing and Introduction to Tertiary Learning which will give them basic skills required for successful university study.
+Students will complete courses such as University Studies and academic literacy courses which will give them basic skills required for successful university study.
 Students then choose additional courses related to their preferred field of study (which can include prerequisite courses).

 The program is offered in part-time, full-time, internal and external study modes.
 Students can apply to study the program in Adelaide or via one of our regional campuses at Whyalla or Mt Gambier.